 9. What Medicaid services are available in Ohio?

 - Physician services

 - Occupational therapy

 - Physical therapy

-- EPSDT (Early and Periodic Screening, Diagnosis and Treatment) services
+- Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services

-Public mental health services for children in Ohio are administered by the Department Jobs and Family Services through their Medicaid program and other sources.
-Mental health services include the following examples: hospitalization, physician services, prescription drugs, and mental health services.
+Public mental health services for children in Ohio are administered by the Department of Jobs and Family Services through Medicaid and other sources.
+Mental health services may include hospitalization, physician services, prescription drugs, and mental health services.
 Specific mental health services include:

 - Medical and surgical services, including respite care if required